On Fine-Grained I/O Complexity of Attention Backward Passes: Introduction

 \subsection{Our Contributions}

 In this work, we analyze the I/O complexity in the same setting as the existing work of FlashAttention~\citep{dfe+22} and \citet{sy24}.
 We consider a two-level memory hierarchy consisting of a small but fast layer called the \emph{cache} and a large but slower layer referred to as \emph{memory}.
 The I/O complexity quantifies the data transfer between these two layers, which can be formally defined as a red-blue pebble game \citep{hk81} as in Definition~\ref{def:red_blue_pebble_game}.
 We study the exact attention computation using standard matrix multiplication as the existing work\footnote{Note that there are many fast matrix multiplication methods.
 We do not study them, as they are hard to be parallelized.
 Standard matrix multiplication is still the most popular implementation on GPU, e.g., PyTorch.
 We refer readers to Section~\ref{sec:preliminary} for more details.} and focus on backward gradient computation.
 We establish matching I/O complexity upper and lower bounds for attention backward computation (formalized in Theorem~\ref{thm:main} and illustrated in Fig.~\ref{fig:io}).
 Combined with the attention forward results from \citet{sy24}, this completes the theory of I/O complexity in the attention mechanism.
 Our main result is stated as follows: \begin{theorem}[Main result] Let $n$ be the sequence length, $d$ the head dimension, and $M$ the cache size.
-The I/O complexity of attention backward computation under standard matrix multiplication is
+The I/O complexity of attention backward computation under standard matrix multiplication is $ \Theta \left(\min \left\{\frac{n^2d^2 + nd^3}{M}, \frac{n^2d + nd^2}{\sqrt{M}} \right\}\right). $ \end{theorem}